PennyLeScroche/PennyLeScroche.github.io/notes.md

 Your goal (your reason for exploring, what you're looking for) Your background (where are you from, and what did you do before becoming an explorer)

+Negative aspects are trauma. you start with 2. these can only be reduced during advancement.

 for most checks you rotate through fatigue, thirst, and hunger.
 For some specific challenges you can take fear and injury.

 Fatigue can be lowered by 1 by stopping to rest once per day.
 Resting for the night can lower fatigue anywhere from 0-2 depending on how well you sleep.